Skip to main content

 It was a fun filled couple of days, with a relaxed atmosphere dappled with laughter and gentle support as neighbours came together to share, learn, collaborate and support each other.
 Not to mention the homecooked catering which I’d argue was some of the best in Tassie!

-The notorious tassie weather played along, giving us ample opportunity to spend most of the time outside, with everyone enjoying digging in and getting their hands dirty.
-There were many incredible questions, invoking in-depth discussion, as we dove into the specifics of landscape processes, and how water moves across and within the valley.
+The notorious Tassie weather played along, giving us ample opportunity to spend most of the time outside, with everyone enjoying digging in and getting their hands dirty.
+There were many incredible questions, invoking in-depth discussion, as we dove into the specifics of landscape processes, and how water moves across and within the Lorinna valley.

 Right – Demonstration and discussion of how water moves in the landscape.